We're looking forward to speaking with you!

 Topic 3: JavaScript

 Javascript is considered the “programming language of the web” and makes your webpage interactive when you, for example, click on a button or submit a form.
-In this unit, you’ll learn the ins and outs of JavaScript.
+In this unit, you’ll learn the ins and outs of JavaScript and complete your second project, a series of Javascript exercises based on The Story of Caesar’s Traditional Secret Party.

 • Build an understanding of JavaScript and how it functions within a browser